cakebatterandsprinkles/portfolio-gatsby/src/posts/41-typescript.md

 pet3[0] = true // Error: Type 'boolean' is not assignable to type 'string'.
 ```

 Tuples are kinda hard to read, and from the human perspective, objects with key-value pairs seem much more legible.
-But if you're working with lots of data and tables, they might be useful at certain corner cases.
+But if you're working with lots of data and tables, they might be useful in certain corner cases.

 **Type Aliases:**